 Power for smart toilets comes in one of two ways — either from a battery or from a plug in the wall, just like any other kind of appliance.

-For example, the Kohler Avoir One-Piece Tankless Toilet runs for a year on four AA batteries.
+For example, some brands of Tankless Toilet run for a year on four AA batteries.
 If you go with a battery-powered smart toilet, you’ll have to periodically buy new batteries and expend the time and energy installing the battery.

-So, what you save in water usage balances out with the expense of new batteries and labor.
+So, what you save in water usage is lost on the expense of new batteries and labor.

 With that said, the average person can change the batteries in a battery-operated smart toilet, which means you won’t have to call, or pay, a plumber or electrician.